w0ng/wongdev.com/content/code-complete-notes.md

 The book is most beneficial for [intermediate programmers][intermediate] in that you can't truly appreciate some of the concepts until you've had experience with them.
-This book can help you by either:
+This book is helpful in two ways:

--   consolidating what you already know, by linking theories to practice.
+-   It consolidates what you already know, by linking theories to practice.
--   identify what you're doing badly, or good things that you're not doing enough of.
+-   It makes you aware of your bad habits and explains how to replace them with good ones.

 These points are the basis for the notes I took.